Identifying contaminated sites

 A site disclosure statement is a form that requires readily available information about the past and present Schedule 2 uses of a site, as well as basic land descriptions.
 The site owner, operator or agent can fill out the form, but only the site owner or operator can sign the form.

-A site disclosure statement must be completed and submitted to the appropriate recipient if a specified Schedule 2 use has occurred, one or more of the triggers for site identification applies to the site, and there are no applicable exemptions.
+Submit a completed site disclosure statement to the appropriate recipient if a specified Schedule 2 use has occurred, one or more of the triggers for site identification applies to the site, and there are no applicable exemptions.

-A site disclosure statement must be completed when any of the following actions related to a property with a history of specified Schedule 2 uses:
+Complete a site disclosure statement when any of the following actions related to a property with a history of specified Schedule 2 uses:

 - decommissioning or ceasing operations

-- applying for municipal approvals such as zoning, subdivision, and development or building permits where soil disturbance is likely to occur
+- applying for municipal approvals such as zoning, subdivision, and development or building permits (excluding for demolition) where soil disturbance is likely to occur

 - an owner is subject to insolvency proceedings